jain-shantanu/DIRECD_soft/source/FAQ.rst

 **Q: Where can I get help if I encounter a bug or have a question?**

-    Please report any bugs or issues you find by opening an issue on our GitHub repository or contacting our team at s.jain@skol.tech.
+    Please report any bugs or issues you find by opening an issue on our GitHub repository or contacting our team at direcd.soft@gmail.com
     Be sure to include a description of the problem and any error messages you received.